DavidTPate/pendragon/README.md

 grade of maintenance, even though his lord has not directly provided for it.

 Now, based on the results of the above considerations, the player knight is assigned to one of the standard grades of maintenance.
-If nothing remarkable has occurred in terms of your character’s personal wealth, for good or ill, then your character uses the same grade of maintenance, if any, that he had last year.
+If nothing remarkable has occurred in terms of your character's personal wealth, for good or ill, then your character uses the same grade of maintenance, if any, that he had last year.

 ### Effects of Maintenance